10up/Engineering-Best-Practices/_includes/markdown/KanopiPack.md

 } //end if
 ```

+Finally, make sure to remove any code that still enqueues assets outside of this function.

 ## You made it!

 Once you have completed the installation, you can run `fin development` and confirm that your assets are being compiled.